-By 1997 hundreds of schools and universities around the country were participating in the initiative.
-In 2000 GLSEN joined the efforts, and made the day an official project of the organization.
+Many schools and universities across the country started actively participating by the end of 1997.
+In 2000 GLSEN joined the efforts and made the day an official event of the organization.

-Today, Day of Silence is observed in all fifty states, and also internationally.
+The event continued to expand and now the Day of Silence is observed in all fifty states globally.

-Most choose to follow Pulzetti’s original way of bringing awareness by not speaking for a whole day, only using written ways of communication.
-However, when this is not allowed by teachers, some students will organize lectures and seminars to educate people and bring awareness to the issues of harassment that many LGBTQ + students face daily.
+Some students will organize lectures and seminars to educate people and bring awareness to the issues of harassment that many LGBTQ + students face.